Economic variable selection: Economic variable selection

 The predictive loss for both approaches is

 where $h ( \cdot )$ is the action as a function of potential predictors.
+When the normal linear regression model is used, this loss corresponds to a Bayesian version of the Mallows $C_{p}$ (see \citet{mallows-73}).

 The restricted approach removes $\bm{w}$ from the problem, restricting $h$ to be a function of $\bm{x}$ alone, and it averages over a reduced set of models.
-This allows us to marginalize over $\bm{w}$, leading to the following expression of the loss,
+This approach leads to the following expression of the loss,